• Skip to main content

 This gastric bypass surgery is a laparoscopic procedure that means inserting instruments through multiple small incisions in the abdomen.

-Creating a small stomach pouch about the size of an egg that connects to your small intestine is the purpose of this procedure.
+Creating a small stomach pouch about the size of an egg that connects to part of the small intestine is the purpose of this surgical procedure.

 The rest of your stomach will no longer be functional.